libor-m/ngs-course/04-project-management.rst

 you to create a private repo.

 .. code-block:: bash

   # use the commands suggested by GitHub to add a remote
   # ...

   # then push
   git push

+When using git, you can gradually learn about more concepts and commands, as you find the need for them.
+To give you a head start:

+ - ``git pull`` updates your local repo if the remote is newer
+ - by pulling other's changes over yours, you'll soon encouter **merge**
+ - ``git stash`` can be used to "hide" local changes during ``pull`` to avoid a commit and following merge, ``git stash pop`` brings them back
+ - ``git checkout -b new-name`` and ``git branch some-name`` allow you to keep more simultaneous versions in one repo and switch between them

 Multi-file, multi-core processing
 ---------------------------------